 by John Ellis

-Herbert Spencer’s famed Darwinian maxim “survival of the fittest” has proven quite problematic for secularists/materialists, not to mention problematic for the general well-being of civilization.
-It has proven especially problematic for secularists/materialists operating in the fields of evolutionary psychology and moral science.
+Herbert Spencer’s famed Darwinian maxim “survival of the fittest” has proven quite problematic for material positivists, not to mention problematic for the general well-being of civilization.
+It has proven especially problematic for material positivists operating in the fields of evolutionary psychology and moral science.
 In fact, you’ll be hard pressed to find anyone not sporting a swastika face tattoo that will admit to believing that might makes right.
-Please don’t misunderstand, you can find people who admit to it, but, most likely, you’ll have to ask around for quite a while, and even then you’ll need to coax it out of them.
-Ask that question on the floor containing the offices of sociology professors at any state college or university, and your chance of finding someone to voice assent drops precipitously.
+Please don’t misunderstand, you can find people who admit to believing it, but, most likely, you’ll have to ask around for quite a while, and even then you’ll need to coax it out of them.
+Ask that question on the floor containing the offices of evolutionary psychology professors at any state college or university, and your chance of finding someone to voice assent drops precipitously.
 Whether Nazis are staunch Darwinists is beside the point, though.
-The ideology of those teaching the social sciences to our not-quite-adult citizens matters; their hypocrisy is just a bonus.
+The ideology of those teaching our not-quite-adult citizens matters; their hypocrisy is just a bonus.